MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-work-with-folders-by-using-ews-in-exchange.md

 ---
-title: "How to Work with folders by using EWS in Exchange"
+title: "Work with folders by using EWS in Exchange"
 manager: sethgros
 ms.date: 9/17/2015
 ms.audience: Developer